rk-team/framewoRK/README.md

 ### Welcome to rk

-This project is an early alpha developpement version of what aims to be a PHP + JS framework.
+This project is a an early alpha developpement version of what aims to be a PHP + JS framework.

-Tutorial (outdated and only available in french at the moment) is here : http://rk-team.github.io/framewoRK/
+Its developpement is more or less frozen for now, but the project is not dead yet. :)

 ### Requirements